Festa Major de Gràcia 2017

 Opening times: Weekdays until 02.00 - Friday and Saturday until 03.30

-Location: in Gracia district of Barcelona > Map and how to get to Gracia Festival
+Location: Gracia district of Barcelona Map Gracia Festival

-> Programme Festa Major de Gracia 2014 (in Catalan)
+Calendar Festa Major de Gracia 2017 (in Catalan)

-The Gracia festival features a big and varied programme in 2014 with more than over 500 big and small activities.
+The Gracia festival features a big and varied programme with more than over 500 big and small activities.
 Over 300 of them are for families and children and many are especially for local residents.
 Visitors can also enjoy many outdoor free concerts.
 This popular festival is organised for and by neighbours and families in Gracia, but visitors are very welcome.
-Around seventeen streets and many plazas will be decorated by the residents and you can experience many wonderful Catalan traditions in a full programme of parades, concerts and activities that will fill the streets of Gracia every night during the festival.
+Around 18 to 20 streets and plazas are decorated by the residents and you can experience many wonderful Catalan traditions in a full programme of parades, concerts and activities that will fill the streets of Gracia every night during the festival.
 Each year there is a contest to design a new festive Gracia Festival poster which is used as the festival logo and T-shirt.

 About Gràcia district /barrio